latomcus/api-platform/README.md

 # REST API Platform (pre-alpha)
 API Platform is a web framework to easily create and maintain API-first projects.
 Suitable for small to medium sized projects with fluid requirements.
 * Performance: using multi-CPUs and shared in-memory cache
-* Standard: input/output data in specific JSON format makes it easy to prototype and build client applications
+* Standard: consistent input/output JSON format makes it easy to prototype and build client applications
-* Secure: all POST communications (use SSL in production), CORS enabled
+* Secure: all POST communications (use SSL in production); CORS enabled

 ### Features
 * Configurable caching with support for _sliding_ and _absolute_ expiration